About Live Well Watertown

 - Work with the School Wellness Committee on updating School Department’s Wellness Policy

 In the spring of 2014, CHNA-17 funded a project called Launching Live Well Watertown, with the expanded goal of finding synergies between community groups whose mission and efforts focus on wellness, and building partnerships between them, as a path to developing a vibrant community health coalition.
 Grant funding from CHNA-17, Mount Auburn Hospital, and local foundations, as well as funds from the Health Department supported the continued work of Live Well Watertown and the coordinator for the W.A.T.E.R.town Task Force for Substance Use Disorders, through June of 2017.

-In the summer of 2017, the Town dedicated funding to a new Community Wellness Program Manager position for the Health Department, to oversee ongoing community wellness and healthy aging initiatives and the Watertown Farmers’ Market.
+In the summer of 2017, the Town dedicated funding to a new Community Wellness Program Manager position to oversee community wellness programs, healthy aging initiatives, and the Watertown Farmers’ Market.